Haliwa-Saponi Indian Tribe: Decline of Indian trade

-They also made a separate arrangement with the remaining band of Tuscarora in April 1733, to live with them and under their sovereignty.
-The majority of the Saponi migrated to North Carolina with traders and planters, settling in what are now Halifax and Warren counties.
-Fewer went to the reservation for the Tuscarora, known as Reskooteh Town and Indian Wood.
-It was located in Bertie County.
-The reservation consisted initially of 40,000 acres (160 km^{2}) and bordered eastern Halifax County.
+The divisive Tuscarora and Yamasee wars affected colonists, Native Americans and Indian trade in Virginia and the Carolinas.
+The Saponi made an arrangement with the remaining band of Tuscarora in April 1733, to live with them and under their sovereignty.
+Richardson and Everett claim that the majority of the Saponi migrated to North Carolina with traders and planters, settling in what are now Halifax and Warren counties.